 - Disequilibrium or dizziness

-Having a pet allergy doesn't always mean you can't have a pet.
-Many dog owners accept the symptoms and suffering because the rewards of having a lovable pet outweigh the mild inconvenience of a runny nose.
+Having a pet allergy sufferer doesn't always mean you can't have a pet.
+Many dog owners accept the allergy symptoms and suffering because the rewards of having a lovable pet outweigh for terriers the mild inconvenience of a runny nose.

-What many allergy-sufferers do to find a middle ground is seek out hypoallergenic dog breeds.
-Most people think hypoallergenic dogs don't shed allergens, and this misconception can lead to people getting pets they can't keep.
+What many allergy sufferers do to find a middle ground is seek out hypoallergenic dog breeds.
+Most people think the best hypoallergenic dogs don't shed less likely or smell dog hair allergens, and this misconception can lead to many people getting pets they can't keep.

-Let's look at what a hypoallergenic dog actually is, and if they are really as allergy-free as they are marketed.
+Let's look at what best hypoallergenic dogs actually are, and if they are really as allergy-free as they are marketed.
+Companion dogs that don't shed?

 What is a Hypoallergenic Dog?

-People often confuse what makes a dog hypoallergenic.
+People often confuse what makes a dog a hypoallergenic breed.
 This is because of the common misconception that allergy sufferers are having a reaction to a dog’s fur.
 That’s not the case.

-Most of the time, the real cause of an allergic reaction to pets is a protein in their saliva and urine.
-This protein will bond to the dander in your pet’s fur, which (as all pet lovers know) then ends up all over your house and triggers a reaction.
+Most of the time, the real cause of the best hypoallergenic dogs allergic reaction to pets is a protein in their saliva and urine.
+This protein will bond to the dander in your pet’s fur, which (as all dog lovers know) then ends up all over your house and triggers a medium sized reaction.

-The truth is – there really is no such thing as a hypoallergenic dog breed.
+The truth is – there really is no such thing as a hypoallergenic dog breeds.
 However, there are several breeds that are just less likely to cause an allergic reaction.

-This is for the sole reason that they’re either hairless, don’t shed, or shed much less than other breeds!
+This is for the sole reason that they’re either hairless dogs, don’t shed, or shed much less than other breeds!
 Less fur gathering around your home means less dander accumulating on the floors and in the air… and more control over your allergies!
 (And less clean-up?
 It’s a win-win!)

-If you’re looking to adopt a pet but suffer from serious allergies or worry about shedding in general, going with a dog breed that doesn’t shed is your best move.
+If you’re looking to adopt a pet but suffer from allergies or serious allergies or worry about dog breeds that shed a lot in general, going with a dog breed allergy sufferer that doesn’t shed is your best move.
 Here are some other tips to help you keep your allergies in check:

 Tips for Living With Allergies and Dogs